luisamiranda/NERS-boiler/README.md

 # How to use
 Clone or download the repo.
 Run commands in your terminal: `npm install` and then `npm start`.

 If you are on a Unix system, this should be all you need to do.
-If you are on Windows, and the site quits with an error, you may need to edit the `npm start`script in the `package.json` to read:
+If you are on Windows, and the site quits with an error, you may need to install the package `npm-run-all` and edit the "scripts" section in the `package.json` to read:
+  ` "scrips: {
+      "client": "webpack -w",
+      "server": "nodemon server.js",
+      "start": "npm-run-all --parallel server client"
+     }`

 Then run the `npm start` command again.

-Navigate to `http://localhost:1337/` or if you want to access from a computer other than the one running the program, `http://ThatComputersIPAddress:1337/`.
+Navigate to `http://localhost:1337/` or if you want to access from a computer other than the one running the program, `http://That.Computers.IP.Address:1337/`.

 You're ready to start subbing in your own React components for mine!